-THE BEST AFTERNOON TEA FOR CHILDREN IN LONDON
+THE BEST CHILDREN'S AFTERNOON TEA IN LONDON - 2019 EDITION

-In collaboration with Daunt Books (and to replace their Hamley’s Afternoon Tea) they’ve put together an afternoon tea experience that even the most discerning child will enjoy.
+In collaboration with Daunt Books (and to replace their Hamleys Afternoon Tea) they’ve put together a kids’ afternoon tea experience that even the most discerning child will enjoy.

 What’s included: 4 jigsaw sandwiches, scones and a build your own bear mini cake.

 The cake is absolutely the piece de resistance - it’s just as much fun putting it together (with salted caramel ‘glue’) as it is eating.